Planning (Appeals) Bill

 Government Spending

 The bill is not expected to directly increase or decrease government spending.
-However, indirect savings may arise from a more efficient planning process due to fewer appeals.
+Any potential cost savings would be indirect, resulting from a potentially more efficient planning process and reduced appeals.
+No specific figures have been provided.

 Groups Affected